quantuminformation/ai-agent-toolkit/config/README.md

 | `allow_unrestricted_mode` | boolean | Defaults to `false`.
 Must be `true` before unrestricted network access is enabled. |
 | `environment.seed_data_script` | string | Optional path to a script that seeds non-production data when the container starts. |

-The helper scripts read the configuration and apply the policy by exporting environment variables for the Codex CLI entrypoint.
+The Node.js helper script reads the configuration and applies the policy by exporting environment variables for the Codex CLI entrypoint.